shania1113/shania1113.github.io/README.md

 ## Modelling

 First, an individual user is selected.
 There are 56 users who reviewed more than 1000 games total, and 53 of them reviewed more than 100 games released before 2017.
-Users are randomly selected for each run, and the user id can be modified in a separate [file]((assets/userid.py) to ensure global variable availability, in case we need it in another script.
+Users are randomly selected for each run, and the user id can be modified at the top of [this file](assets/decisiontree.ipynb) that contains the model script.

 Once the user ID is obtained, a separate dataframe can be created like so: